HomeMy WebLinkAbout2026-02-26 - Request for Proposals - Professional Engineering Services - Future Sewer Lift Station #13Addendum i

 2. Identify data gaps, constraints, and needed investigations

 Task 3.
-Field investigation, Locating, and potholing
+Field investigation, locating, and potholing

 1. Identify survey and investigation limits needed for feasibility and design